Lee Ashcroft (Scottish footballer): Dundee

 Ashcroft would make his return for Dundee off the bench in an away league win over Raith Rovers in August.
 He would score in his first start of the season in a Scottish League Cup win over Falkirk.
+Ashcroft would start every game after in a very successful season which would culminate in scoring a goal in the win over Queen's Park which clinched the Scottish Championship title for the Dark Blues.
+Ashcroft would be named to PFA Scotland's Scottish Championship Team of the Year at the end of the season, as well as being named in the SPFL's Championship Team of the Season.